 Idaho Rules of Family Law Procedure Rule 443.
-Sanctions for Violation of Orders - Motion for Order Compelling Discovery.
+Sanctions for Violation of Mandatory Disclosure and Orders - Motion for Order Compelling Discovery.

-B. Motion.
+B. Motion to compel additional discovery.
 The discovering party may move for an order compelling disclosure, an answer, or a designation, or an order compelling inspection in accordance with the request, or compelling an evaluation under Rule 442 if:

 5. a person or a person in the custody of or under the legal control of a party fails to attend an examination under Rule 442.